 Inspiration | Devotion | Photography & Art

 These devotions are stories from my heart---inspired by my adventures on the farm, hikes through nature and a sundry of other life events and experiences.
 My hope is to bring inspiration and joy to others.
 This is not your typical devotional design.
-Instead of a book or calendar, it's in greeting card packed full of inspiration!
+Instead of a book or calendar, it's in greeting card packed full of inspiration.
 A full page devotion, followed by a page of printed scripture, prayer, meditation questions and a call to action.
 This format was chosen one day as I was cleaning some of the clutter from my home.
 I noticed a couple of areas where I had collected an over-abundance of items.
 Well okay, more than a couple of areas, but Pass It On devotions offers a solution for two of these areas.
 The first being that of books.
 Specifically, devotional books.
 I have read, enjoyed, and received the blessings from numerous devotional books.
 However, silly as it may seem, I feel a little guilt for just discarding them to a used book store or library where they will be lost in the masses, or worse yet, discarded as useless and out-of-date.
 Another area of “clutter” was my collection of greeting cards.
 Yes, I was excited, and my day brightened, when I received them in the mail.
 I enjoyed the beautiful message inside and thought of the sender who took the time to pick out a card, address it and put it in the mail.
 But now what do I do with them?
 They are still a thing of beauty.
 The message is still meaningful.
 But, I can’t leave them on display forever.
 Collecting them in a box to be stored in a closet really serves no purpose either.
 Then it hit me.
 I could take these two items and create a devotion in greeting card format that would bring joy, not only to one person, but to many others as it's passed on.
 These devotions can even be used to spark a small group discussion.
-Then, when you feel inspired to share the blessing of the message with someone else, you just stick it in the mail sending it to a friend or family member.
+Then, when you feel inspired to share the blessing of the message with someone else, you just stick it in the mail, sending it to a friend or family member.
 Getting personal mail these days is a rarity.
 My mailbox door almost falls off the hinge in excitement when a personal letter arrives!
 You could also leave it in a public place for a stranger, mail it to an inmate, nursing home resident or a hospital patient.
 However you decide to share it, please, Pass It On to bring a spark of joy to someone’s day.
-Remember, it only takes a spark…to fill someone’s heart, put a smile on their face, a spring in their step or a spark in their eye for the day!
+Remember, it only takes a spark…to fill someone’s heart, put a spring in their step, or a spark in their eye for the day!
 Yes, it might get a little worn by a coffee stain or two, but that’s just a little added character and charm.
 The more rounded the corners become and worn the fold, the sweeter its message!
 You could write a one line note on the inside or back for others to read and contemplate as it gets passed along.
 A date would show how long it’s been in circulation.
 How cool would it be to receive a card first shared 20 years ago?

 Pass It On devotions